 The message should include the name of the plugin, theme folder, or file causing the error.
 Now, you just need to deactivate the plugin to resolve the issue, which can seem tricky without access to your WP Admin area.
 Thankfully, there is a straightforward solution.

-Here’s how to deactivate a plugin without access to WP-Admin:
+Here’s how to disable a WordPress plugin without access to WP-Admin:

 Step 1: Get your site’s SSH, SFTP, or FTP credentials